underscoreio/essential-scala/src/pages/objects/traits.md

 ~~~

 <div class="alert alert-warning">
 **Warning:** It is inadvisable to extend a case class to create another case class.
-The implementation of case classes relies on there being a fixed number of fields, and adding fields in a subclass invalidates this assumption.
+The implementation of case classes relies on details like the number of fields -- modifying the structure in a subclass can lead to bugs in things like pattern matching.

-Scala developers typically only create case classes as leaves of a type hierarchy.
-If we do have to extend a `case class`, we always make the subtype a regular `class`.
+It is best practice to only create case classes as leaves of a type hierarchy.
+If we do have to extend a `case class`, we should always make the subtype a regular `class` and define the extra methods ourselves.
 </div>

 [^uap]: This is all part of the [uniform access principle] we saw in the exercises for [Object Literals](object-literals.html).